durrix/ExcelExporter/README.md

-# ExcelExporter
+# KeePass-ToExcelPlugin
-KeePass password exporter to Excel file
+Plugin for KeePass to quick export to .xls

+Easy export to excel worksheet

+MAMMA MIA